Consider this: we spend almost one-third of our lives in bed. For the average American, that is about 26 years.

 Avoid Caffeine – Caffeine can remain in your body for eight to fourteen hours.
 Basically, it delays the timing of your body’s internal clock, or circadian clock according to Science Translational Medicine.
 Drinking even six hours before bedtime can reduce total sleep by one hour according to a study in the Journal of Clinical Sleep Medicine.

 Avoid Alcohol – Although alcohol can help you fall asleep in the short term, it can cause disturbances in sleep later in the night.
-You can also quickly become dependant on the sedative effects while also slowly increasing your tolerance.
+You can also quickly become dependent on the sedative effects while also slowly increasing your tolerance.
 According to NIH.

 Avoid Nicotine – Smokers experience nicotine withdrawal during sleep, which keeps you from getting a good night’s sleep.
 According to a study published in Chest Journal, Official Publication of the American College of Chest Physicians, smokers can get a less restful sleep than non-smokers due to the nicotine in cigarette smoke.